 Through one of the glass windows, we see June writing on the blackboard.
+A SLOW FIDDLE TUNE begins as we:

 EXT.
 BOYS/ MOUNTAINSIDE - SAME NIGHT

 They are on top of a mountain now, they look down and, in the distance, we see the lights of the Caney campus